Ear Reshaping Surgery Fort Worth

 If your child is young, general anesthesia is recommended, so the child will sleep through the entire operation.
 For adults, local anesthesia with intravenous sedation may be preferred.

-The surgery usually takes about two to three hours, although more intricate procedures may take longer.
+The surgery usually takes 1 to 2 hours, although more intricate procedures may take longer.
 Ear surgery is typically performed as an outpatient procedure in a surgical center.

 A small percentage of patients may develop a blood clot on the ear.
 It may dissolve naturally or may require drainage with a needle.